macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 52: June 26, 2020

+**Today's Progress**: #R9D52 Trying to find a job that intrigues you is a full-time job by itself.
+Keep searching...
+Practice @ Codewars: "The nth smallest integer" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 364 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 51: June 25, 2020

 **Today's Progress**: #R9D51 If you are coding a rails app using VS Code and Emmet does not work, here is a little piece I wrote to help you configure it. http://bit.do/macnick4 Practice @ Codewars: "Find the K-th last element of a singly linked list" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode